isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through Applied Learning Programme.md

 |By 12 September 2022|All applicants will receive a reply from the school on the outcome of the application as follows:<br>(i) Confirmed Offer (CO), (ii) Waiting List (WL) or (iii) Rejected.
 |31 October to 4 November 2022, 3pm|Students who receive at least one DSA-Sec offer (including from SOTA) will receive notification on the School Preference Submission in Oct 2021. <br>Both parents are required to login to the DSA-Sec Portal using their SingPass to submit up to three school preferences. <br>If parents are unable to submit online, they can approach their child’s primary school for assistance to submit the school preferences on their behalf.<br>DSA-Sec offers not taken up will be considered as lapsed at the end of the School Preference Submission period.
 |Late-Nov 2022|Students studying in MOE mainstream schools will receive their DSA-Sec results together with their PSLE results through their primary schools, tentatively late Nov 2022.  <br>The rest of the students (not studying in MOE mainstream schools) will receive their DSA-Sec results via email.   <br>**Successful DSA-Sec Students.** Those who took PSLE are NOT allowed to participate in the S1 Posting as they are expected to honour the commitment made to the DSA-Sec school when they exercised their CO or WL offer.   <br>However, if they are eligible for third language and/or course options, they may enter these options during the School Choice Submission period.   <br>Students are also **NOT** allowed to transfer to another school after the release of the PSLE results.
 They are expected to honour the commitment to the posted DSA schools for the duration of the programme they are admitted to.  <br>**Unsuccessful DSA-Sec Students.** They will be notified of the allocation outcome and to participate in the S1 Posting to submit school choices

+**Why Join Us?**

+SOAR exposes and equips Changkateers with the foundational knowledge and skills for STEM industries.
+Our strong partnership with tertiary institutions such as Singapore Polytechnic and aerospace companies such as SIA Engineering Company and Rolls-Royce means more authentic learning opportunities for our Changkateers.

+For those are passionate and seeking to venture further, our school offers the Singapore Youth Flying Club (SYFC) as a CCA and a SOAR ALP scholarship to help Changkateers pursue their dreams.

+**FAQ**

+1.  **How many places can CCSS offer in DSA Exercise?**
+    All secondary schools can admit up to 20% of their 2023 S1 non-Integrated Programme (non-IP) intake via the DSA-Sec.
+This allows students to better access school programmes to grow their talents and interests through DSA.

+2.  **How does it value-add to my child?**
+    Your child will grow in their STEM knowledge and thinking skills.
+The exposure to authentic industry experiences and real-world applications will ensure that your child is better prepared for the new Industry 4.0.

+3.  **My child is an international student / Home-schooled / returning Singapore Citizen / SPR not studying in a local school.
+Can he/she apply for DSA?**
+    Other applicants not studying in MOE mainstream primary schools need to apply for a Registration Number (RGxxxxxxx) before they can apply through the DSA-Sec Portal.
+Schools may refer them to MOE website at: [https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application)

+    Applicants who are not studying in MOE mainstream primary schools include Returning Singaporeans, International Students studying overseas or in local international schools, students in Special Education Schools (e.g. Pathlight) and home-schoolers.
+For all shortlisted International Students, schools should remind them that they are required to take and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test to be successful in DSA.

+4.  **Do my child/ward have to take the PSLE?**
+    Students who take up Confirmed Offers or Waiting List Offers by schools during the DSA-Sec Exercise are still required to take the Primary School Leaving Examination (PSLE).
+Those who take up Confirmed Offers are guaranteed a place in the school that has extended them an offer, provided that their PSLE results meet the minimum requirement for a course \[Express/ Normal (Academic)/ Normal (Technical)\] offered by the school.
+Should the child obtain a PSLE score that lies between 2 streams, he/she will be able to opt for the preferred stream.

+5.  **Can my child/ward apply for transfer after getting a confirmed place?**
+    Students are also **NOT** allowed to transfer to another school after the release of the PSLE results.
+They are expected to honour the commitment to the posted DSA schools for the duration of the programme they are admitted to.